 Vienna, the capital of Austria, is truly the definition of a cultural hub.
 It takes just minutes of walking around the city to realize this.
-From its remarkable historic buildings and countless museum to the rich café culture and devotion to classical music, the city oozes an unparalleled sense of sophistication.
+From its remarkable historic buildings and countless museums to the rich café culture and devotion to classical music, the city oozes an unparalleled sense of sophistication.
 If it’s your first time in Vienna, here is a beginners guide with everything you need to know to enjoy this stunning place, including things to do, where to stay and foods you simply must try (including lots of cake)!

-There is a lot to see in Vienna on different sides of the city and the easiest way to get to these places is via U-Bahn.
-You can buy one-way tickets at any U-Bahn station or purchase a Vienna Card that will give you unlimited public trasnsport use for 24, 48 or 72 hours.
+There is a lot to see on different sides of the city, so the easiest way to get around is via the U-Bahn.
+You can buy tickets at any U-Bahn station, or if you want to be more economical, pre-purchase a Vienna Card online to get unlimited public transport use for 24, 48, or 72 hours.

-Things to See
+Places to See in Vienna

-2. State Hall in the National Library
+State Hall in the National Library

 St Peter’s Church

 Austria is the birthplace of schnitzel, so make sure you try this traditional meal whilst you are here!
 Figlmüller is one of the most popular places to try a giant schnitzel (they even have a cheese-filled vegetarian option), but the place gets very busy so make sure you book in advance.

 Another traditional sweet treat you must get your hands on when in Vienna is the ‘Apfelstrudel’.
-The flaky pastry and sweet apple filling is the perfect accompaniment to a hot drink from one of Vienna’s many coffee houses.
+The flaky pastry and sweet apple filling are the perfect accompaniment to a hot drink from one of Vienna’s many coffee houses.

-Things to do
+Things to Do in Vienna